| commit | 8f7cd16037ed8362b6f2e735571dd59289fcb7ff | [log] [tgz] |

 For more information about the scripts, see the scripts.

-The versions you built (such as 26.0.0 and latest) are copied to published_versions where the compiled pages for the older docs live.
+The versions you built (such as 26.0.0 and latest) are in build along with the homepage etc.

-1. Go to published_versions and verify the site.
+Go to build and verify the site.
 If you run it locally, such as with http-server you'll get the latest version of the site, such as localhost:8080/docs/latest/ and the version you built, such as localhost:8080/docs/26.0.0/.
-In addition, you should be able to see pre-Docusaurus2 versions such as 25.0.0 with the old CSS.

-3. Use the contents of published_versions to make a PR to https://github.com/apache/druid-website (either the asf-staging branch or the asf-site branch).
+Use the contents of build to make a PR to https://github.com/apache/druid-website (either the asf-staging branch or the asf-site branch).
+Make sure you do not delete the previous Druid versions in the docs folder in druid-website.

 The do_all_things.py script is a wrapper for the following scripts: